Continuity of Generalized Entropy and Statistical Learning: Application to Bayesian learning

 where the expectations are taken over the conditioning variables according to the joint distribution of $(W,W',X,Z^n)$. \end{lemma}

 The main utility of Lemma~\ref{lm:ub_f_div} is that, whenever $D(K_{Y|x,w'} , K_{Y|x,w})$ can be upper-bounded in terms of $\|w'-w\|^2$, we can invoke the fact that

-as a consequence of the orthogonality principle in the minimum mean square error (MMSE) estimation, so that the expected deviation $\E[ D(P_{Y|X,Z^n} , K_{Y|X,W}) ]$ can be bounded in terms of $H_2(W|X,Z^n)$, the MMSE of estimating $W$ from $(X,Z^n)$.
+as a consequence of the orthogonality principle in the MMSE estimation \cite{Liu17,Bhatt18,BH_RPbook}, so that the expected deviation $\E[ D(P_{Y|X,Z^n} , K_{Y|X,W}) ]$ can be bounded in terms of $H_2(W|X,Z^n)$, the MMSE of estimating $W$ from $(X,Z^n)$.
 Lemma~\ref{lm:ub_f_div} and \eqref{eq:2MMSE} give us a route to bounding the MER in terms of $H_2(W|X,Z^n)$, provided we can bound the entropy difference in \eqref{eq:MER_def} in terms of $D(P_{Y|X,Z^n} , K_{Y|X,W})$.
 The latter problem is precisely the subject of Section~\ref{sec:H_diff}.